 Several of the homegrown African restaurant chains also have a surprising number of vegan items on their menus.
-Steers has a vegan burger, Wimpy has a burger, a sandwich and a breakfast plate that can all be made vegan on request (by asking for no cheese, no mayo, etc.).
+Steers has a vegan burger, while Wimpy has a burger, a sandwich and a breakfast plate that can all be made vegan on request (by asking for no cheese, no mayo, etc.).

 The most vegan-friendly chain of all, though, has to be Nando’s.
 Their veggie patty is vegan and can be made into a burger, a pita or a wrap.
 My personal favorite is the veggie avocado and pickled red onion pita with peri-peri potato wedges.
 Delish!

 You could also make a meal out of the side dishes like roasted vegetables, spicy rice, and even pap and relish.
-Nando’s is biggest and most well-known of the “Portuguese chicken” restaurants in Africa, but other chains like Galito’s and Barcelos also have a few vegan items on their menu.
+Nando’s is the biggest and most well-known of the “Portuguese chicken” restaurants in Africa, but other chains like Galito’s and Barcelos also have a few vegan items on their menu.

 4. Eat at Ethnic Restaurants

 This is a great strategy for finding vegan food in any location where the local cuisine doesn’t offer much for vegans (which can be the case in certain African countries, such as Namibia and Zimbabwe).

 Instead of going to local restaurants, find a restaurant serving a cuisine that is vegan-friendly!
 On my most recent trip in Africa, I ate delicious Chinese food in Zambia, Italian food in Swaziland, Indian food in Mozambique and Ethiopian food in South Africa.

-If you want to know exactly what these and other ethnic cuisines can offer vegans, check out my book Veggie Planet, where I highlight many of the vegan dishes in 11 of the world’s most popular cuisines and show just how vegan-friendly these cuisines really are.
+If you want to know exactly what these and other ethnic cuisines can offer vegans, check out my book Veggie Planet.
+In the book, I highlight many of the vegan dishes in 11 of the world’s most popular cuisines and show just how vegan-friendly these cuisines really are.
 You can download a free sample chapter of Veggie Planet here.

 5. Arrange for Vegan Meals with your Tour Operator